ripple/opensource.ripple.com/docs/xls-65d-single-asset-vault/reference/transactions/vaultdeposit.md

 A depositor cannot deposit assets into the vault if:

 - The asset is frozen for the depositor.
-- The trust line between the pseudo-account and the issuer is frozen or the `MPToken` is locked.
+- The trust line between the pseudo-account and the issuer is frozen, or the `MPToken` is locked.
 - The vault is private and the depositor's credentials have expired.
 {% /admonition %}